 - technical corn oil (a residue from ethanol production)

-Due to preferences in specific markets, we currently use also sustainably-produced vegetable oils, such as 100% certified and traceable palm oil in the production of renewables.
-Neste’s use of conventional vegetable oils is expected to be decreased by 2025 due to customers’ preferences and regulatory trends.
+Due to preferences in specific markets, we also use sustainably-produced vegetable oils, such as 100% certified and traceable palm oil in the production of renewables.
+Neste’s use of conventional vegetable oils is expected to be further decreased due to customers’ preferences and regulatory trends.
+The share of conventional vegetable oils of renewable raw materials inputs was in 2021 approximately 8%, with palm oil representing the vast majority, over 7%.
+Neste plans to reduce the share of conventional palm oil to 0% of its global renewable raw material inputs by the end of 2023.

 Vegetable oils in Neste’s raw material portfolio: